pnachum/Functional-Asteroids/README.md

 ## Overview

+A simple variant on the original arcade game.
 A deployed version of Asteroids can be found [here](https://philnachumasteroids.firebaseapp.com/).
-It's a simple variant on the original arcade game.

 Asteroids is built using HTML canvas, which draws objects at every frame.
-The game logic is written in Javascript.
+The game logic is written in Javascript, using Babel to transpile ES2015.

 ## How to play